Transmission (Gay Dad album)

 Transmission is the second and final studio album by London band Gay Dad, released via B-Unique on 24 September 2001.
-The music is a drastically changed from their glam rock, neo-psychedelia, krautrock, and gospel and indie pop style of previous album, into much more electronic style.
+The music is drastically changed from the glam rock, neo-psychedelia, krautrock, gospel and indie pop styles of their previous album, into a more electronic style.
 The album itself was met with mixed reviews, and was not a commercial success.